 Engagement in the course will improve the quality of teaching by introducing participants to a range of online resources, methodologies and knowledge that will support teaching and provide the opportunity to embed digital learning into teaching, learning and assessment practices.

-Delivered online, this course can be taken anytime, anywhere between July 1st and August 21st 2020.
+Delivered online, this course can be taken anytime, anywhere between October 12th and December 31st 2020.
 Participants will be encouraged to engage meaningfully with course content for approximately 20 hours.
-Whilst participation and engagement with the course content will be primarily judged on the quality of their contributions, an attendance roll will be kept and a log of their time spent working online.